parthiv13/Express-Contribution/README.md

 git checkout -b <new-branch-name>
 ```

-where "new-branch-name" can be your GitHub name, for example:
+where `new-branch-name` can be your GitHub name, for example:

 ```
 git checkout -b MarekDzw